 It’s usually between 5% and 20% of the cost of the home you are buying.
-According to the Halifax First Time Buyer Review (Jan 2018) in 2017 the average first-time deposit was just over £33,000 (or 16% ¬of the total cost of the property) although this varies depending on where you live.
+According to the Halifax First Time Buyer Review (Jan 2022) in 2021 the average first-time deposit was just over £53,000 (or 20% of the total cost of the property) although this varies depending on where you live.

 How do I get a house deposit?

 The short answer is that you’ll need to save up – unless you’ve already got savings, or family who can help.
 It might be hard and it could take a while.
-But it’s not impossible and there are even first time buyer saving schemes where the government will contribute to your savings, such as a Help to Buy ISA, or a Lifetime ISA.
+But it’s not impossible and there is even a first time buyer saving scheme, the Lifetime ISA, where the government will contribute to your savings.

 What is a mortgage?